Clinical Research Management

 - Average completion time: 18 months with full-time enrollment

-- Both on campus/hybrid (cohort) and online options available
+- Both on-campus/hybrid (cohort) and online options are available

-- Enrollment for on-campus/hybrid cohort only in Summer and for online option at three starting points each year: Fall, Spring and Summer
+- Enrollment for on-campus/hybrid cohort and online cohort at three starting points each year: Fall, Spring, and Summer

 What is a graduate degree program in Clinical Research Management?

-In depth knowledge of the CFR and GCP guidelines as well as international guidelines specifically as they relate to protection of human rights, prevention and detection of fraud and the use of sound scientific principles, is a fundamental requirement for clinical research professionals.
+In-depth knowledge of the CFR and GCP guidelines as well as international guidelines specifically as they relate to the protection of human rights, prevention, and detection of fraud, and the use of sound scientific principles, is a fundamental requirement for clinical research professionals.
 These individuals are key personnel involved in the conduct of clinical trials which, in turn, are pivotal in getting new products approved and on the market.